BetterThanWowhead/BetterThanWowhead.github.io/pages/M+/talents/talents_detailed.md

 **Beacon of Faith**

-This talent will help you a ton with AoE healing, and synergises very well with the anima power Self Embalming Kit, you want to put your second Beacon on a squishy dps and funnel Beacon healing from yourself.
+This talent will help you a ton with AoE healing, and synergies very well with the anima power Self Embalming Kit, you want to put your second Beacon on a squishy dps and funnel Beacon healing from yourself.
 This should be your default pick in keys.

 **Beacon of Virtue**